-Google Compute Engine is a service that provides virtual machines that run on Google infrastructure.
-Google Compute Engine offers scale, performance, and value that allows you to easily launch large compute clusters on Google's infrastructure.
+Google Compute Engine lets you create and run virtual machines on Google infrastructure.
+Compute Engine offers scale, performance, and value that allows you to easily launch large compute clusters on Google's infrastructure.
 There are no upfront investments and you can run thousands of virtual CPUs on a system that has been designed from the ground up to be fast, and to offer strong consistency of performance.

-- From a VM image, mount persistent block storage (persistent disk) that maintains state beyond the life cycle of the VM instance.
+- Mount persistent block storage persistent disk that maintains state beyond the life cycle of the virtual machine.
 Data on persistent disks are retained even if your virtual machine instance suffers a failure or is taken offline.
 Persistent disk data is also replicated for additional redundancy.

 - Attach non-persistent local SSD storage for extreme low latency, high IOPS, and high throughput.
 Local SSD is optimal for scratch data or large, high-performance databases.